 - Muffin cups - I typically have white paper muffin cups on hand, but I'm dying to try these re-usable ones!

-- Scooper - this ¼ cup size works great for scooping muffin batter
+- Scooper – This 1/4 cup size works great for scooping muffin batter

-How to Make Almond Flour Zucchini Muffins
+How to Make The Best Almond Flour Zucchini Muffins

 The process is simple, and I'll walk you through each step (with pictures) below.